tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Change the clock frequency in both async_* files to match the hash clock.
 Proceed building the project fpgaminer as usual.

+miner.py now includes a debugging aid for clusters.
+It shows the nonce mod stride, giving the index (nonce_start) of the miner in question.
+You need to edit the line with stride = for the correct total_miners.

 Quick and dirty test setup